MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/enable-sql-server-managed-backup-to-microsoft-azure.md

         @parameter_value = '<email1;email2>'
         ```

-7.  **View backup files in the Azure Storage Account:** Connect to the storage account from SQL Server Management Studio or the Azure Management Portal.
+7.  **View backup files in the Azure Storage Account:** Connect to the storage account from SQL Server Management Studio or the Azure portal.
 You will see any backup files in the container you specified.
 Note that you might see a database and a log backup within 5 minutes of enabling [!INCLUDE[ss_smartbackup](../../includes/ss-smartbackup-md.md)] for the database.

 8.  **Monitor the Health Status:**  You can monitor through e-mail notifications you configured previously, or actively monitor the events logged.
 The following are some example Transact-SQL Statements used to view the events: